Skip to content

 Let’s quickly see how it works, first of all we will update our .env configuration file and then update the config/database.php file as follow

-Create Config for Mutiple Database Connection
+Create Config to Use Multiple Database Connection in Laravel

 DB_CONNECTION=mysql